eddylin2015/ftpserv/README.md

 I'm Mr.Cool!

-C sharp FTP Server.
+Using C sharp.Net Implement FTP Server.

-support windows explorer ftp client(no utf8), and support Big5 charaterset.
+this is development version.

-support cmd ftp client (use utf8).
+It can support windows explorer ftp client(opts utf8 on ,disable. and default use Big5), And support cmd ftp client (OTPS UTF8 ON , is support).

 2017/11/21